luizbgomide/EclipsePhase2e-ptbr/src/18/14-exsurgent-types.md

 - **Exsurgent Carriers:** Most skriks carry the exsurgent virus, exposing it to others if they are eaten or exchange bodily fluids (bio pathogen) or releasing it when they die (nanoplague)
 - **Scale Assault:** Against larger targets, skriks can take a complex action and make an Athletics Test, opposed by the target’s Fray.
 If successful, the skrik has scurried onto the opponent’s back, undercarriage, or other difficult-toreach spot.
 The victim suffers a −30 modifier to attack the skrik.
 Skriks use this position of advantage to make called shots to [bypass armor](../12/15-special-attacks.md#bypass-armor).
 - **Swarm Tactics:** A large number of skriks (20+) will attack as a swarm.
-Treat as a single [Large size](../12/21-other-action-factors.md#large-size) entity, DV 3d10 (no defense, armor-piercing), DUR 80+, ignore wounds, immune to called shots, grappling, knockdown, psi sleights, shock, and unconsciousness.
+Treat as a single [Large size](../12/21-other-action-factors.md#large-size) entity, DV 3d10 (no defense, armor-piercing), DUR 80+, ignore wounds, immune to called shots, grappling, knockdown, psi sleights, Shock, and unconsciousness.
 Victims within the swarm suffer an impairment (−30) modifier from being harried.

 </blockquote>